General principles

 Write in the title the name of the course / degree and the name of the institution of study, and then, list what knowledge or important skills you acquired during your studies.

-• If you studied for a degree, but did not complete the degree and therefore did not receive any certificate, write "Degree studies… .." and indicate the name of the university / college.
+- If you studied for a degree, but did not complete the degree and therefore did not receive any certificate, write "Studies for a degree…" and state the name of the university/college.

-• Courses and workshops are always written under academic degrees and should only be enrolled if they are related to the job sought.
-The courses can be private / institutional-public, for example a sales course as part of a job at Cellcom.
+- Courses and workshops are always listed below academic degrees and should only be listed if they are related to the position being sought.
+Courses can be private/institutional-public, for example a sales course within the framework of a job at "Cellcom".

-• If you have attended quite a few courses or it is important to list them (for example, with programmers), create a chapter of "Studies and Workshops" or "Programming Languages" depending on the field, then list the names of the courses you learned, your mastery of programming languages and more.
+- If you have participated in quite a few courses or it is important to detail them (for example, for programmers), you should create a section for "Studies and Workshops" or "Programming Languages" depending on the field, and then detail the names of the courses you have taken, your level of proficiency in the programming languages, and more.

 Military Service